daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_apiclienttutorial.md

 ## 4. Consume Omnia API

-1. To consume Omnia API, open previously installed Postman application
+1. To consume Omnia API, open the previously installed Postman application.

 3. We are going to start with a POST request, to create a new Company.
-Set the request type as "POST" and the request url as the base url used to access Omnia, adding "api/v1/TenantCode/prd/Application/Company/default" at the end (replace "TenantCode" with your actual tenant code).
+Set the request type as "POST" and the request url as the base url used to access Omnia (i.e. https://omnia.example.com/), adding "api/v1/[TenantCode]/prd/Application/Company/default" at the end (in this URL, replace "[TenantCode]" with your actual tenant code that shows up in the platform's URLs, i.e. Tenant001).

 2. Before creating a request to Omnia API, configure OAuth 2.0 as the authentication type to be used on requests, and fill the required parameters, as in the following image